-This variance signals a lot of churn at the company level, which we expect will weed out many weaker companies in the months ahead.
-Silicon Valley Bank, Signature Bank, FTX are among the first to fail, and they will not be the last.
+This variance signals a lot of churn at the company level, which we expect will weed out many weaker companies throughout the remainder of 2023.

-See Figure 1 in the full version of our report for the chart of ROIC and WACC for the S&P 500 from December 2004 through 3/8/23.
+See Figure 1 in the full version of our report for the chart of ROIC and WACC for the S&P 500 from December 2004 through 8/15/23.